yosa12978/yosa12978/README.md

 # Hi there 👋

-My name is Yusuf
-I like programming.
+My name is Yusuf and I like programming.

 I'm looking to collaborate on: C#, Golang, Java, Python or Node.js related projects